Gizra/Gizra-Way-Book/how_to_solve_a_problem.md

 A dev who encounters a nasty bug; An account manager working on a price estimation; A sales person trying to reach more leads.
 These are all big problems, which probably have solutions.

 As we will refer to "problem" as "bug" this chapter might seem as relevant only for developer.
-However the mind set applies to all the roles in the company.
+However the methods and mind set applies to all the roles in the company.

 ## Finding the cause